millhench/netbox-contract/docs/accounting_dimensions.md

+!!! note
 # Accounting dimensions

-!!! note
-    account is considered a accounting dimensions as any other.
+    account is considered an accounting dimensions as any other.

-It is possible through the plugin config  attribure 'mandatory_dimensions' to set some mandatory dimensions. the attribute will take a list of dimension names.
+It is possible through the plugin config attribute 'mandatory_dimensions' to set some mandatory dimensions.
+The attribute will take a list of dimension names.
 For instance:

 ```python
 # configuration.py